oamg/leapp/docs/source/messaging.md

 ### Creating the message consuming actor

-Now we will create the new actor that does resolve the IPs for the hostnames.
+Create a new actor that resolves the IPs for the hostnames:

 ```shell
 $ snactor new-actor IpResolver
 ```

-We will import the ScanTag from leapp.tags and the models Hostname and ResolvedHostname from leapp.models.
-Since we want to retrieve the Hostname messages to process their data we set it in the consumes tuple.
+Import the ScanTag from leapp.tags, and the models Hostname and ResolvedHostname from leapp.models.
+Since we want to retrieve the Hostname messages to process their data, we set it in the consumes tuple.
-And our result will be ResolvedHostname so we are setting the type in the produces tuple.
+The result will be ResolvedHostname, so set the type in the produces tuple.

 The tags tuple gets extended with the ScanTag.
-Next we will just import socket.
+Now, import a socket.

-To consume messages we will use the class method consume and pass the type of message we would like to consume.
-Actually this is just to filter out the messages.
-In theory we could just consume all messages, but it's recommended not to do so.
-If you would like to change your code later and consume more types of messages you might end up with unexpected results.
-So rather always specify on the 'consume' method all types you would like to consume instead of getting all messages unfiltered.
+To enable actors to consume messages, use the consume class method, and pass the type of the message to be consumed.
+This is necessary to filter out the messages.
+In theory, all messages can be consumed, but it is not recommended.
+If you would like to change your code later and consume more types of messages, you might end up with unexpected results.
+Always specify on the consume class method all types of messages to be consumed instead of having all messages unfiltered.

-Now we just perform the resolving of the hostnames and produce a new message.
+Now, perform the resolving of the hostnames and produce a new message.

-See the example code here:
+See the example of the code:

 ```python
 import socket